-Triple Flag and Maverix to Com - GuruFocus.com
+TRIPLE FLAG AND MAVERIX TO COM - GuruFocus.com

-Triple Flag Precious Metals Corp.
-(TSX: TFPM and NYSE: TFPM) (“Triple Flag”) and Maverix Metals Inc. (TSX: MMX and NYSE American: MMX) (“Maverix”) today announced that they have entered into a definitive agreement (the “Agreement”) in which Triple Flag will acquire all of the issued and outstanding common shares of Maverix pursuant to a Plan of Arrangement (the “Transaction”), positioning Triple Flag as the leading emerging senior streaming and royalty company.
+TORONTO and VANCOUVER, BC , Nov.
+10, 2022 /PRNewswire/ – Triple Flag Precious Metals Corp.
+(TSX: TFPM) (NYSE: TFPM) ("Triple Flag") and Maverix Metals Inc. (TSX: MMX) (NYSE American: MMX) ("Maverix") today announced that they have entered into a definitive agreement (the "Agreement") in which Triple Flag will acquire all of the issued and outstanding common shares of Maverix pursuant to a Plan of Arrangement (the "Transaction"), positioning Triple Flag as the leading emerging senior streaming and royalty company.

 The Transaction will combine two complementary portfolios of predominantly gold and silver streams and royalties, creating a company that will: